 – highly contagious

-– can be fatal if not treated in a timely manner
+– can be fatal if not treated in time

 Kitten vaccination guidelines

-Kittens receive antibodies from their mother’s milk and are therefore protected to some extent in the early life stages.
-With time, the maternal antibodies reduce and so does the protection against diseases.
+Young kittens receive antibodies from their mother’s milk and are therefore protected to some extent in their early stages of life.
+Over time, the maternal antibodies reduce, and correspondingly, the protection these provide against diseases.

-Your kitten’s second and third vaccination boosters are required as the maternal antibodies decline in the first couple of months, however until they drop sufficiently they can also neutralise the early vaccines given.
-This is why a series of vaccinations are required initially to ensure sufficient protection.
+Your kitten’s second and third vaccinations, or boosters, are necessary because the maternal antibodies decline over the first couple of months; however, until these levels drop sufficiently they can also neutralise the early vaccines given.
+This is why a series of vaccinations is required to ensure sufficient protection.

-The good news is that after your kitten has received all initial vaccinations, some vaccinations will be only required yearly or even every three years.
-Please let your vet advise you on required vaccination frequency, depending on your cat’s needs and lifestyle.
+To maintain immunity after your kitten has received the three initial vaccinations, further boosters will be required annually, or in some cases, every three years.
+Please let your vet advise you on required vaccination frequency, as this depends on your cat’s individual needs and lifestyle.